Multi-Source Neural Activity Indices for EEG/MEG Localization: A Two-Stage Spatial Filtering Framework and Extension to MNE-Python: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank the Excellence Initiative - Research University programme at Nicolaus Copernicus University in Torun: the University Centre of Excellence ``Dynamics, Mathematical Analysis and Artificial Intelligence'' and the Emerging Field ``Culture, Development and Wellbeing''.
-The authors would also like to thank Mr. Jan Nikadon for helpful discussions.
+The authors would like to thank the Excellence Initiative - Research University programme at Nicolaus Copernicus University in Toruń: the University Centre of Excellence ``Dynamics, Mathematical Analysis and Artificial Intelligence'' and the Emerging Field ``Culture, Development and Wellbeing''.
+The authors would also like to thank Mr. Jan Nikadon and Dr. Michał Lemańczyk for helpful discussions.
+Finally, the authors are grateful to anonymous reviewers for their constructive comments which surely promoted the readability of the revised manuscript.